satyanash/satyanash.github.io/_posts/2017-11-21-event-pycon-india-2017-new-delhi.markdown

 ### After Events
 {: #day3-after-events}

-Once the first day of the conference ended, I proceeded to join the rest of the volunteers for retrospective on how the day went.
+Once the first day of the conference ended, I proceeded to join the rest of the volunteers for a retrospective on how the day went.
 We discussed what went wrong and what could be improved, this included any tech glitches that cropped up with the mic system, the video recordings and other issues related to scheduling and catering.
 Some responsibilities were reassigned and new volunteers joined in while some others went missing.